 - Any witnesses?
 What is their history?
 Any credibility issues?

 - If your blood or breath alcohol concentration came back over the legal limit, can the State prove your alcohol concentration was over at the time you were driving (we are looking at retrograde extrapolation, uncertainty of measure that is built in with the tests, and error rates)?

 GET RESULTS WITH A DWI LAWYER

-Finally, we are the right choice in your DWI defense because we get results.
+Finally, when choosing the right firm for your DWI defense, make sure to ask about the firm’s experience and outcomes on the cases they handle.
 It’s important to remember that each case is unique and we cannot guarantee a particular result on a case.
-However, our recent success shows what our firm is capable of achieving for our clients, whether it’s a reduction, a not guilty, or a minimal sentence.
+Our results vary depending on the facts of that particular cases.
+Nevertheless, our recent success shows what our firm is capable of achieving for our clients on a DWI, whether it’s a reduction, a not guilty, or a minimal sentence.

 - Tarrant County DWI (2018).
 Negative Finding at ALR Hearing (License not suspended) due to issues with the legality of the traffic stop.